madslavxx/idle-math-game/README.md

-# Code Increment – A Math-Based Idle Game
+# STEM Incremental – A Math-Based Idle Game

 **By Logan Suvajdzin**

-Code Increment is a creative idle/clicker game that teaches players math and computer science concepts through gameplay.
+STEM Incremental is a creative idle/clicker game that teaches players math and computer science concepts through gameplay.

 ## 🔧 How It Works